Loaded with a bunch of health benefits, having spinach in your garden is worth it.

 - Anthracnose causes tan lesions on spinach leaves.

-Pro Tip: if you can easily rub off the white spots, then they are common trichomes that are safe to eat.
+Pro Tip: if you can easily rub off the white spots, they are common trichomes that are safe to eat.

-Planting similar plants, in the same soil mixture can lead to the re occurrence of similar infections.
+Planting similar plants in the same soil mixture can lead to the reoccurrence of similar infections.

-Uprooting an infected plant and replacing it with the same plant is not a solution to preventing white spots from occurring, rather it worsens the situation.
+Uprooting an infected plant and replacing it with the same plant is not a solution to preventing white spots from occurring; rather, it worsens the situation.

-#3 Overwatering
+Overwatering

 You should understand the requirements of your plant and water it only when needed.